inform-us/requirements_specifications/rules/Delirium CAM-ICU.md

 ### RASS generate 1-hour epochs
 1) RASS scores documented between 06:00 - 21.59 is valid for 75 minute
-2) RASS scores documented between 22:00 - 05:59 is valid 04:15 hh:mm
+2) RASS scores documented between 22:00 - 05:59 is valid 255 minutes (4 hours & 15 minutes)
-3) Using score d_t stamp and above validty generate 1-hour epoch
+3) Using score d_t stamp and above validty criteria, generate 1-hour RASS epochs

 ### CAM-ICU
-1) For eligible patients, the CAM-ICU metric should be documented once per 12-hour shift
+1) For eligible patients (RASS -3 to +4), the CAM-ICU metric should be documented once per 12-hour shift
-2) 12-hour shifts are defined as 08:00-19:59 (day shift) and 20:00-07:59 (night shift)
+2) 12-hour shifts are defined as:
+- DAY SHIFT 08:00-19:59
+- NIGHT SHIFT 20:00-07:59
-3) Every CAM-ICU score set on a day shift (between 08:00-19:59) is valid until 19:59 hours or until a subsequent score is documented.
+3) Every CAM-ICU score set on a shift is valid until the end of the shift or until superseded by a subsequent documented score:
+- DAY SHIFT (08:00-19:59) CAM-ICU score is valid until 19:59 hours or until a subsequent score is documented
-4) Every CAM-ICU score set on a night shift (between 20:00-07:59) is valid until 07:59 or until a subsequent score is documented.
+- NIGHT SHIFT (20:00-07:59) CAM-ICU score is valid until 07:59 hours or until a subsequent score is documented
-5) Each CAM-ICU score therefore expires at 07:59 or 19:59 every day.
+4) Each CAM-ICU score therefore expires at 07:59 or 19:59 every day.
-6) Each documented CAM-ICU score can be superseded if an entry is updated or new entry is made during that shift, this will generate a new _dt stamp (more recent) and become the 'valid' entry
+7) Each documented CAM-ICU score can be superseded if an entry is updated or new entry is made during that shift, this will generate a new _dt stamp (more recent) and become the 'valid' entry

 ## CLASSIFICATION

-*The following data feeds into (i) the text at the bottom of the CAM-ICU front tile and (ii) SPC CAM-ICU documentation chart*
+*The following data feeds into (i) the text at the bottom of the Delirium front tile [and (ii) SPC CAM-ICU documentation chart]*

-**[A] CAM-ICU Percentage Completions This Shift Front Tile**
+**[A] CAM-ICU Percentage Completion This Shift - Front Tile**
+- This is a real time (cumulative) percentage that should head towards 100% by close of the current shift
+- With each 'refresh' you are looking at the period from start of the shift to the current time
 - Includes all patients in the current shift
 - Numerator = number of patients who have a documented RASS score of -3 to +4 at any point this shift, who have had at least one CAM-ICU score documented since the beginning of this shift
 - Denominator = number of patients who have a documented RASS score of -3 to +4 at any point durng this shift
+- Calculation: (numerator / denominator)*100 represented as percentage

+NOTE:
+- there are no need for epochs for this calcualtion
+- the denominator can potentially be a bigger number than the current number of patients occupying the ICU beds (allowing for admissions / discharges), hence representing this as percentage and not a fraction
+- the following could potentially be excluded from the calculation:
+a) RASS -4/-5 with a CAM-ICU score - this is theoretically possible to document (by accident) but highly unlikely
+b) NO Valid RASS documented with a CAM-ICU score documented - this is possible as the bedside nurse may assume that a RASS score documented in the final hour of the last shift is still valid or incorrect as per clinical guidelines as RASS and CAM-ICU should be documented concurrently - both these scenarios are unlikely and would be even less likely once improvement work on thie metric is underway

-**[B] CAM-ICU Percentage Completions Last Shift Front Tile** get all flowsheet data for previous shift then go through logic
+**[B] CAM-ICU Percentage Completions Last Shift - Front Tile**
+- get all flowsheet data for previous shift
+-  then go through logic
 - IF the current time falls between 08:00-19:59 (day shift), calculate the number of patients with at least 2 consecutive RASS scores of -3 to +4 during the previous shift (20:00 yesterday to 07:59 today)
 -  IF the current time falls between 20:00-07:59 (night shift), calculate the number of patients with at least 2 consecutive RASS scores of of -3 to +4 during the previous shift, calculate the number who have at least one CAM-ICU score documented (positive or negative) during the previous shift